Calculate Manufacturing Lead Times

 VARLeadTimeLine = MoveAndCycle * PctComplete

-FixedLeadTime = FixedLeadTime + SetupAndQueue
+FixedLeadTime = FixedLeadTime + SetupAndQueue, rounded to 2 decimals

-VariableLeadTime = VariableLeadTime + VarLeadTimeLine
+VariableLeadTime = VariableLeadTime + VarLeadTimeLine, rounded to 4 decimals

 The calculations above are repeated for each routing sequence and the last two values (FixedLeadTime and VariableLeadTime) accumulate the total as each routing sequence is processed.
 These values are used to update the two lead time fields in Item Quantities Maintenance.
 All Item-Site combinations where the Replenishment Method is not BUY will be updated.
 This means you cannot have Site-Specific Lead Times.

 Parallel Routing Sequences: the Calculate Manufacturing Lead Times window does not correctly handle routings with parallel sequences.
 When the routine looks for parallel sequences it does so only by the Routing Sequence Number, so it retrieves all routing sequences from all routings that have a sequence running parallel to, for example, sequence 100.
-If you use parallel routing sequences on SOME but not ALL routings, this will cause the routings without parallel sequences to have incorrect lead times.
+If you use parallel routing sequences on SOME but not ALL routings, this will cause the routings without parallel sequences to have incorrect lead times. (zeros).